The vagus nerve is critical to optimal health, no matter what your issues are.

 Specifically, the vagus detects a decline in blood glucose and a decrease of mechanical and chemical stimuli from the gut.
-This increases the vagus impulses to the brain (NTS) from the liver, which slows the metabolic rate (R).
+This increases the vagus impulses from the liver to the brain (NTS), which slows the metabolic rate (R).

-Fasting can increase activity in the subdiaphragmatic vagus, which can increase the sensitivity to pain (not good) (animals) (R).
+Fasting can increase the activity in the subdiaphragmatic vagus, which can increase an unfavorable sensitivity to pain in animals (R).

 15) Sleep or Lay on Your Right Side

-Studies have found that laying on your right side increases heart rate variability/vagal activation more than being on other sides.
+Studies have found that laying on your right side increases heart rate variability and vagal activation more than being on other sides.
 Laying on your back leads to the lowest vagus activation (R).